 How Have the Numbers Shaped Up for Signature Bank?

-For Signature Bank, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
-This has resulted in an Earnings ESP of -2.64%.
+For Signature Bank, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +0.29%.

 On the other hand, the stock currently carries a Zacks Rank of #3.

-So, this combination makes it difficult to conclusively predict that Signature Bank will beat the consensus EPS estimate.
+So, this combination indicates that Signature Bank will most likely beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?

 Analysts often consider to what extent a company has been able to match consensus estimates in the past while calculating their estimates for its future earnings.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.

 For the last reported quarter, it was expected that Signature Bank would post earnings of $2.78 per share when it actually produced earnings of $2.62, delivering a surprise of -5.76%.